-Jennifer is a native Arizonan and attended Arizona schools from kindergarten through college.
+Representative Jennifer Pawlik is our current state representative in Legislative District 13 (formerly 17).
+She is a native Arizonan and attended Arizona schools from kindergarten through college.
 She graduated with a Bachelor of Science degree in Elementary Education from Northern Arizona University and then earned a Master’s degree in Curriculum and Instruction.
 She has taught for twenty years, nine of which were in the Chandler Unified School District.
 Jennifer teaches undergraduate students in the College of Education at Northern Arizona University, Chandler-Gilbert Community College campus.

-Cindy Hans is a former teacher with experience as an election worker, Deputy Registrar, advocate for Save Our Schools, and organizer for the Stop Dark Money campaign.
+Cindy Hans is a former teacher, principal, and community volunteer, with experience as an election worker, Deputy Registrar, advocate for Save Our Schools, and organizer for the Stop Dark Money campaign.
 Cindy is also an active member of the League of Women Voters.

 Maricopa County Candidates

 Julie Gunnigle is running for the Maricopa County Attorney seat vacated by Allister Adel in 2022 and currently held by former Chief Deputy County Attorney Rachel Mitchell.